 In summary, the Proposed Action could result in substantial adverse socioeconomic impacts to housing and medical care in the ROI for a medium-term duration of several years.
-There are indicators of significance based on a potential lack of funding for housing and medical care; therefore, the USAF has determined that the impacts are substantially adverse but continues to evaluate solutions to mitigate the issues.
-Per NEPA's implementing guidelines set forth at 40 CFR 1502.16(b), economic or social effects by themselves do not require preparation of an EIS.
+These changes to housing and medical care markets are indicators of significance for the socioeconomic factors, but they do not themselves require the preparation of an EIS per NEPA's implementing guidelines set forth at 40 CFR 1502.16(b).